 If looking for the ultimate in privacy and security within a luxury neighborhood, then Hawaii Loa Ridge may be the place for you.
 There simply is no real estate in Oahu like the homes on Hawaii Loa Ridge!

-The average days on market for Hawaii Loa Ridge houses before sold were 170 days September 2017.
+The average days on market for Hawaii Loa Ridge houses before sold were 179 days November 2017 compared to 143 days November 2016.

-2 Hawaii Loa Ridge houses were sold September 2017
+2 Hawaii Loa Ridge houses were sold November 2017 compared to 1 house sold November 2016.

 Hawaii Loa Ridge History For a place where homes sell so easily, it's been very difficult to get where they are now.
 The story of Hawaii Loa Ridge homes starts with Kamehameha I and his gift to Alexander Adams of large tracts of land that included these heights.
 Adams' service as head of the Hawaiian Navy had won him this great honor.